UNINETTSigma2/documentation/getting_help/two_factor_authentication.md

 [[Video] 2FA setup guide for the national e-infrastructure systems](https://www.youtube.com/watch?v=az3HLlwlyDA)

-## FAQ ##

-### 1. Do I have to use two-factor authentication every single time I log in or connect to Betzy, Fram or Saga ###

-No, you don't.
-Here's how you can manage that:
+## How to avoid typing the OTP code every time on Linux

 On your Mac or linux desktop or laptop, create a text file `~/.ssh/config` with, for example, the following contents: